suraj-only-git/mslearn-ai-fundamentals/Instructions/Labs/13-azure-ai-studio.md

 # Module 13: Explore the components and tools of the Azure AI Studio

 ## Lab overview

-In this exercise, you use Azure AI Studio to create a project and explore a generative AI model
+In this Exercise, you will explore Azure AI Studio and learn how to create, manage, and deploy generative AI models within the Azure ecosystem.
+You will gain hands-on experience working with Azure AI hubs, projects, and deploying AI models like GPT-35-Turbo.

 ## Lab objectives

-In this lab, you will perform:
+In this exercise, you will perform:
 - Task 1: Open Azure AI Studio
 - Task 2: Create an Azure AI hub
 - Task 3: Create a project